kira-sh-org/kira-cli/docs/security/golang-secure-coding.md

 # Go Secure Coding Practices

-This document outlines security patterns used in the kira-cli codebase.
+This document outlines security patterns used in the kira codebase.
 All file operations and command executions must follow these patterns to prevent security vulnerabilities.

 ## File Path Validation